mixpanel/mixpanel-react-native/README.md

 ```
 <a name="reset"></a>
 # **reset()**
-To clear tweaks and all distinct_ids, superProperties, and push registrations from persistent storage.
+To clear tweaks and all distinctIds, superProperties, and push registrations from persistent storage.

 ### **Example**
 ```js